PhilippeMarcMeyer/Learning-React/README.md

     cardColor: "blue"
 }
 ```
-Note : if I provide a number in a compnent prop I use curly braces :
+Note : if I provide a number in a component prop I use curly braces :
 ```
 <Card cardColor="red" width={200} />
 ```